-- The fishery may close at any time if water temperatures exceed 22 °C for three consecutive days, water levels are deemed to be too low for salmon passage upstream, or concerns related to the long term sustainability of the salmon population arise.
+- The fishery may close at any time if water temperatures reach 22 °C for three consecutive days, water levels are deemed to be too low for salmon passage upstream, or concerns related to the long term sustainability of the salmon population arise.

 General Fishing Regulations

 - You may not leave your fishing line unattended